sivanmarom/media-service/README.md

 # Copy env example and fill in your AWS credentials + config
 cp .env .env
 ```
-Now edit .env and set values like:
+Now edit .env.example and set values like:

 ```bash
 AWS_ACCESS_KEY_ID=your_key